 Conclusion – Types of LAN

-All types of LAN have their specific importance and purpose of use but they have their own limitations and problems as well.
-Like in the token ring if a station shuts down then the data packets keep on circulating, known as orphan packet problem, then data corruption is also there, etc. The token ring was previously widely used on LANs but has replaced by Ethernet due to expensive pricing as token ring products are more expensive than Ethernet at similar speeds so it is very important to take note of all the details before using any kind of LAN.
+All types of LAN have their specific importance and purpose of use, but they have their own limitations and problems as well.
+Like in the token ring, if a station shuts down, then the data packets keep on circulating, known as the orphan packet problem, then data corruption is also there.
+The token ring was previously widely used on LANs but has replaced by Ethernet due to expensive pricing as token ring products are more expensive than Ethernet at similar speeds, so it is very important to take note of all the details before using any kind of LAN.

 This has been a guide to Types of LAN.
 Here we discuss the introduction and classification of LAN in detail.
 You may also have a look at the following articles to learn more –